apetrynet/pyfilemail/README.rst

 NOTE!
 =====
-I'm in the middle of a major rewrite so the documentation and some of the methods are out of date.
-You should be able to send files with the command line tool.
-Thing will change and the rest of the API will get refactored.
+This is still work in progress and parts of the API might chnage as I test it further.

 pyfilemail
 ==========